Holiday Retirement Home

 Minimizes Pressure Ulcers

-This tells you the percent of residents that sustained a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are routinely caused by patients staying in one position for too long.
-Better nursing protocols can reduce the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percent of patients that suffered from a pressure ulcer.
+Pressure ulcers, also known as bed sores, are routinely caused by patients staying in one position for too long.
+Better nursing care can limit the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls